HernanFdez/MQTT_simulator/README.md

 ### Compilation
-In the "cmp" subdirectory, linux-for-linux and linux-for-windows compiler scripts are provided to generate executables for linux and windows using a linux terminal
+In the "cmp" subdirectory, linux-for-linux and linux-for-windows compilation scripts are provided to generate executables for linux and windows using a linux terminal

 These scripts are to be run from the main directory "MQTT_simulator", not from within "cmp"